SamuelDMFerreira/2024_Game_Programming_Slingshot_Effect/ProjectDocument.md

 ## Gameplay Explanation ##

-In Slingshot Effect two players each take control of a warship and fight to the death within the orbit of jupiter.
-Each player is equipped with the ability to fire gravitional effect projectiles and have to take advantage of the planets gravity to hit the other player.

-Each player has a small selection of manuevers.
+The game works by spawning two player on opposite sides of Jupiter.
+Both start with the same limited amount of health, but must kill each other.
+Each player has a small selection of manuevers that their are able to pull off.
-- Use left thumbstick to turn ship and move forward at slow speed.
+- Use left thumbstick to turn ship by turning left or right.
+This form of turning is slow and limited.
+- holding left thumbstick up moves the ship forward slowly and again is limited.
-- Use thumpers to acelerate player quickly.
+- Use thumpers to activate thrust which accelerates the ship forward quickly.
+Thrust has a cool down and is locked to a maximum speed.
 - Use right thumbstick to rotate camera.
+Which gives you more view of the other players.
-- Use B button to fire projectiles.
+- Use A button to fire projectiles.
+Projectiles are travel much fasting than the ship and able to damage the other player. however their also effected by gravity and can be bent.

 The projectile and players are attracted by Jupiters gravity.
-Be carefull not to fall into the planet or else you will start taking damage.
+If you fall into Jupiter, you will start taking damage inside Jupiter.
+This makes it dangerous to be inside but could alsoprovide useful game tatic if you try hiding from the other player.

-A player wins if the other player's health is reduced to zero.
+A player wins if the other player's health is reduced to zero, either by getting hit by projectiles or staying in Jupiter to long.

-**Add it here if you did work that should be factored into your grade but does not fit easily into the proscribed roles!
-Please include links to resources and descriptions of game-related material that does not fit into roles here.**

 # Main Roles #